 The Office of Parliamentary Counsel publishes the full text of all legislative instruments and accompanying explanatory materials on the Federal Register of Legislation (FRL).
-There are approximately 25,000 instruments currently in force on the FRL.

-The Senate Disallowable Instruments List lists all legislative instruments that have been tabled in the Senate and which remain open to disallowance.
+The Senate disallowable instruments list lists all legislative instruments that have been tabled in the Senate and which remain open to disallowance.

 The Disallowance Alert lists all legislative instruments for which a notice of motion for disallowance has been lodged in either House, including notices lodged by the Chair on behalf of the committee.